INTERVIEW BY MARKO SYRJALA

 METAL-RULES: Was it like, after DEATH ROW, everything slowly went down, and you knew what was going to happen?

 WOLF: Oh yeah, we felt the vibes at the time.
 It was like a slowly sinking ship, in a way.
 And we tried to stop it from sinking, but we didn’t (laughs).

 Predator promo shot 1996

-METAL-RULES: But you still released the third album PREDATOR.
+METAL-RULES: But you still decided to continue, and then it the time of PREDATOR.
 How was that period for Accept?

 WOLF: PREDATOR was just another attempt to make a record that would fit in the times.
 What we did on that record – we already knew that was going to be our last record, honestly.
-It was a very unique situation because Udo was already on the way out, and we knew it, and he knew it.
+It was a unique situation because Udo was already on the way out, and we knew it, and he knew it.
 He came with a sort of attitude, like “Alright, I’m gonna sing these songs…,” but he wasn’t even trying at all.
-He was against the songs, he was against everything, he didn’t want to be there, he didn’t try, so his vocal performance was so bad that we decided to go ahead and use Peter’s scratch vocals.
-One thing you have to realize is that Udo never been part of the songwriting process, even in the 80s.
+He was against the songs.
+He was against everything.
+He didn’t want to be there.
+He didn’t try, so his vocal performance was so bad that we decided to use Peter’s scratch vocals.
+You have to realize that Udo has never been part of the songwriting process, even in the 80s.
 The creative team was Peter, myself, and Stefan Kauffman.
 We always finished the songs before he ever entered the studio.